LeToNode/Play2.0-CN-doc/Scalajson.md

  def sendJson(id: String) = Action {

-    //this won't work
+    //this won't work, since it's not properly typed
     //toJson(Map("f"->Map[String,Any]("s"->List("1","f"),"f"->"f" )))

-    //this will generate a JSON string
+    //this will return JSON as a String
     //Json.stringify(toJson(Map("f"->Map("s"->List("1","f")))))

     //this will return a JSON string with content type "application/json"